 Starting a class with an entire group of new students can be a stressful experience for both teacher and student.

-Teachers may feel awkward speaking in front of a group of new faces who appear to be watching in a quite judgemental manner.
-Students also feel the nerves during a first class, as they may not have spoken English for a very long time.
+Teachers may feel awkward speaking in front of a group of new faces who appear to be watching in a quite judgmental manner.
+Students also feel nervous during a first class, as they may not have spoken English for a very long time.
 This often creates a series of confidence issues with the student, fearing making a mistake.
 Their last experience with an English teacher may have been in a strict, grammar-focused classroom environment many years ago.
-The first class should be to promote a positive learning environment, where usage of the target language, whether right or wrong, will be viewed as being beneficial for the students.
-This is often the biggest hurdle faced by ESL teachers when dealing with adult learners of a basic level.
+The first class should promote a positive learning environment, where using the target language, whether right or wrong, is viewed as beneficial for the students.
+This is often the biggest hurdle faced by ESL teachers when dealing with adult learners on a basic level.

 Fun First-Lesson Ice-Breakers

 When I walk into a class for the first time, instead of introducing myself, I like to draw a big question mark on the board and get the students to do all of the hard work.
 I sometimes tell them that I would normally introduce myself, but I’m feeling a little tired and that they must do the hard work.
 For more advanced students, the teacher could walk in the class and have students ask whatever comes into their mind with little preparation, while lower levels could work in pairs or groups and write down some questions they could ask.
-Error correction is very important, the teacher should write the question on the board, and if a question is asked in a structurally incorrect way, the teacher can elicit the answer from other students in the class.
-This is good way to build the confidence of students and show them that incorrect answers are still beneficial to the class.
-This exercise is a great way to start off a class as it puts the students in a position where they are effectively doing work in your class, experiencing your role as a teacher in the class, and building their confidence in using English in a fun and light-hearted manner.
+Error correction is very important, the teacher should write the question on the board, and if a question is asked in a structurally incorrect way, the teacher can elicit the answer from other students.
+This is good way to build the confidence of students and show them that incorrect answers are still helpful.
+This exercise is a great way to start off a class as it puts the students in a position where they are effectively doing work in your class, experiencing your role as a teacher, and building their confidence in using English in a fun and light-hearted manner.

 Talk about your partner

-In some classes, especially basic levels, the students may not possess the necessary knowledge of structure or vocabulary for the above exercises.
+In some classes, especially basic levels, the students may not possess the necessary knowledge of sentence structure or vocabulary for the above exercises.
 Introductions are vital, as the teacher can learn a lot about the interests, along with wants and needs of a student.
 You may find out something rather unique, like the softly spoken middle-aged woman who drives rally cars as a hobby on the weekend!
 This would make quite a fantastic talking point when it comes to asking the student about her weekend.
 To avoid being predictable and to challenge the students, introductions can be done with a twist – by finding out the information from their partner and completing presenting the information to the class.
 This takes a traditionally quiet, individual task and transforms it into a fun, social activity that incorporates the additional skills of forming questions – provided the student uses English and not their native language.
 It’s also helpful when students can feel comfortable with one another and establish friendly and thereby beneficial relationships.
 Icebreakers are also a way to build confidence and trust.

 Expectations, wants and needs